sonusathyadas/K8S-Microservices/Chapter8.md

 ## Deploying frontend for Microservices
+In the previous chapters, we have successfully created the AKS clsuter, deployed microservices and successfully configured the API gateway for the services.
+In this chapter, we will be creating an Angular UI application for our `Event management` application.
+#### Prerequisites
++ Angular CLI
++ Docker Desktop
++ Docker Hub account
++ Visual Studio Code

+### Build the Angular UI application
+1. Clone the `https://github.com/sonusathyadas/K8S-Microservices` repository and open the `EventClient` folder in VS Code.
+This folder contains the Angular project.
+2. Open the `src/app/interceptors/gateway-interceptor.ts` file and update the value for the `apiSubscriptionKey` variable.
+Copy your product subscription key which you have acquired in the previous chapter.
+You can see it the `Profile` page of the `Developer Portal`.
+    ```
+    @Injectable({
+            providedIn: 'root'
+    })
+    export class GatewayInterceptor implements HttpInterceptor {
+        apiSubscriptionKey:string="<Your product subscription key>";
+        constructor() { }
+        intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {
+            let newReq= req.clone({
+                setHeaders:{
+                    "Ocp-Apim-Subscription-Key":this.apiSubscriptionKey
+                }
+            });
+            return next.handle(newReq)
+        }
+    }
+    ```
+3. Now, you need to configure the base URLs for calling `Event API` and `Identity API`.
+To do that, open the `event-service.ts` file from the `src/app/servcies` folder.
+Update the value for the `API-BASE_URL` variable.
+You can set the API Gateway URL for your `Event API` servcie.
+Sample code below:
+    ```
+    export class EventService {
+        private API_BASE_URL:string="https://eventmanagement.azure-api.net";
+        constructor(private http: HttpClient) {
+        }
+    ```
+4. Also, update the base URL for calling `Identity API ` methods.
+Open the `auth-service.ts` file from the `src/app/services` fodler and update the value for `API_BASE_URL`.
+Specify the Gateway URL for the `Identity API` service.
+Sample code below:
+    ```
+    export class AuthService {
+        private API_BASE_URL: string="https://eventmanagement.azure-api.net/auth";
+        private loggedIn: boolean = false;
+        private subject: BehaviorSubject<boolean>;
+    ```
+5. You can now run and test the application locally by running the `ng serve -o` command.
+6. To build the application run the `ng build --prod` command from the command prompt of the project root folder.
+This will compile and build the code and copy the build outputs to the `dist` folder.
+7. Now, we can dockerize the application.
+To do so, add a `Dockerfile` to the root folder and copy the following code to it.
+    ```
+    FROM nginx:latest
+    LABEL author="Sonu Sathyadas"
+    WORKDIR /usr/share/nginx/html/
+    COPY ./dist/eventclient/ ./
+    EXPOSE 80
+    ```
+8. Add a `.dockerignore` file also to the project root folder.
+Add the `node_modules` to the `.dockerignore` file.
+    ```
+    node_modules
+    ```
+9. Now, you can build the docker image of the application.
+Run the following command to create the image.
+    `docker build -t <dockerid>/eventui:latest .`
+    `eg: docker build -t azuredeveloper/eventui:latest .`
+10. Run and test the application on local Docker.
+11. Upload the docker image to the `Docker Hub`.
+Run the following command.
+    `docker push <dockerid>/eventui:latest`
+    `eg: docker push azuredeveloper/eventui:latest`

 ### Deploy `EventUI` frontend application
 1. Add a new yaml file with the name `frontend-deploy.yaml` in `k8s-yaml` folder.
 2. Add the following code to it.